thiesgehrmann/ggMatch/README.md

 #### Defining a query

 A query takes the form of a multisequence fasta file.
-A simple query is a single sequence, but if you have pre-existing knowledge of another ortholog, you can provide two sequences in the same sequence file.
+A simple query is a single seed sequence, but if you have pre-existing knowledge of another ortholog, you can provide multiple seed sequences in the same query file.

 If the genomes from which these queries originate also exist in your genome, you can prefix the sequence description in the fasta file with "genomeID:".
 This will link the query sequence to the genome.
 If that query is identified as a match against any other genome, then the reciprocal blast will be performed against that genome, rather than the set of query sequences.